HayleyFuller/python-api_challenge/README.md

   - Latitude vs. Wind Speed

-## Requirement 2: Compute Linear Regression for Each Relationship
+**Requirement 2: Compute Linear Regression for Each Relationship**

 Next compute the linear regression for each relationship.
 Separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
 Then create a series of scatter plots.
 Include the linear regression line, the model's formula, and the r values.
 Sample scatter plot with the linear regression line.

-**- You should create the following plots:**
+  **You should create the following plots:**

       - Northern Hemisphere: Temperature vs. Latitude

       - Southern Hemisphere: Temperature vs. Latitude

       - Northern Hemisphere: Humidity vs. Latitude

       - Southern Hemisphere: Humidity vs. Latitude

       - Northern Hemisphere: Cloudiness vs. Latitude

       - Southern Hemisphere: Cloudiness vs. Latitude

       - Northern Hemisphere: Wind Speed vs. Latitude

      - Southern Hemisphere: Wind Speed vs. Latitude

 Describe any relationships or other findings.